glondu/belenios/README.md

 where `XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX` is the UUID of the election given by the administrator, and `N` the number of credentials to generate.
-It will generate two files, `TTTTTTTTTT.public` and `TTTTTTTTTT.private` (where `TTTTTTTTTT` is a timestamp), each with `N` lines.
-Send the public file as a whole to the administator, and each line of the private file to each voter.
+It will generate three files with `N` lines:

+ * `T.privcreds`: each line of this file contains a unique numeric identifier and a private credential.
+Assign each identifier to a voter and send him/her the associated credential.
+Destroy the whole file when you are done;
+ * `T.pubcreds`: each line of this file contains a public credential.
+   Send the whole file to the election administrator; it will be the initial `public_creds.txt` for the election;
+ * `T.hashcreds`: each line of this file contains, for each id in `T.privcreds`, the hash of the corresponding public key.
+This file is needed if you want to be able to change a credential after the election is set up (e.g. if some voter lost his/her private credential).
+If you do not want this feature, destroy this file and the association between identifiers and voters.

 You can optionally add a `--dir` option to specify the directory where these files will be written.

-Note that, if you are honest, you must not keep the private file, nor to whom you sent each individual private credential.

 ### Credential generation with identity matching

-If you have a list of identities in a file `F` with `N` non-empty lines, one identity per line, you can also run:
+If you have a list of identities in a file `F` with `N` lines, one identity per line, you can also run:

     belenios-tool credgen --uuid XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX --file F

-It will create the same `TTTTTTTTTT.public` file as above, with `N` lines.
-It will also generate `TTTTTTTTTT.private` with `N` lines, each one containing a private credential and the identity of whom to send it to.
-Additionally, it will create `TTTTTTTTTT.hashed` with `N` lines, each one containing the hash of a public credential and the corresponding identity.
-Only the hashed file is needed to disactivate the credential of a specific identify; the private file must still be forgotten once it is used.

-Note that, as a safety measure, all output files are written sorted so that there is no matching between them based on line numbers.
+It will create the same files as above using identities from `F` instead of generating numeric identifiers.

 ### Checking a private credential